...

 4. Sharp or stabbing pain: Chest pain can also be sharp or stabbing, and it may worsen with your movement or deep breathing.

-5. Radiation: The pain may radiate or spread to other areas of the body, such as the arms, neck, jaw, back, or shoulders.
+5. Radiation: The pain may radiate or spread to other areas of your body, such as the arms, neck, jaw, back, or shoulders.

 6. Chest discomfort with shortness of breath: Chest pain can be accompanied by chest pain-related difficulty in breathing or a feeling of breathlessness.